-“I can still remember each of the clients I had in my Criminal Defense Clinic in Manhattan Criminal Court over 30 years ago,” Professor Hogan says.
+“I can still remember each of the clients I had in my criminal defense clinic in Manhattan Criminal Court almost 40 years ago,” Professor Hogan says.
 “Representing clients who were relying on me was a formative experience, and it impressed upon me standards of practice that I have tried to maintain ever since.”
-She and Professor Frank Bress started a Criminal Law Clinic designed to give Law School students a similar experience.

 LAW REVIEW AND OTHER SCHOLARLY PUBLICATIONS